sberl/supersid/docs/SuperSIDonRaspi3.md

 ```

 Here 96000, alsaaudio, plughw:CARD=Dongle,DEV=0, S24_3LE, 1024 is a good choice.
-Cross-check with `sampler.py` the settings are working as epected.
+Cross-check with `sampler.py` the settings are working as expected.
 The line with the duration and the peak frequency is the relevant one.

 ```console